Itangalo/Bot-Playtesting-Toolkit/docs/60-track-class.md

 Tracks must have the property `id` set.
 If the id matches the id of an agent, the track is assumed to belong to that agent is added to agent.track.
 (It is also available at gameState.tracks[trackId].)

-If the property `assumePresent` is set to `true`, pawns will be assumed to start on the first space (with index 0).
-If not, pawns will have to be added using one of the functions for placing pawns on spaces.
+If the property `assumePresent` is set to `true`, pawns will be assumed to start on the track's starting space.
 Defaults to `true`.

 The property `startSpaceId` can be set to tell the track where pawns should start.
 If not set, the starting space is assumed to be the first space (with index 0).

 If the property `loop` is set to `true`, pawns will loop from the last space to the first (and vice versa) when moving past the track edges.
 (If not, the pawn will stop at the last/first space.)
 This is only relevant for movement on tracks without grid movement.
 Defaults to `false`.

-If the property `gridMovement` is set to `true`, the track will not be treated as a one-dimensional track.
+If the property `gridMovement` is set to `true`, the track will not be treated as a linear track.
 Instead information on the spaces will be used to determine how pawns may move between spaces.
 Defaults to `false`.

 If the property `symmetricConnections` is set to `true`, any connections between spaces are assumed to go both ways.
 This will reduce how much data needed for building the track/space information.
 The setting is only relevant for tracks using grid movement.
 Defaults to `true`.

 `myTrack.spaces` contains an array of all spaces on the track.

+`myTrack.pawns` contains an object with all pawns on the track, keyed by their id.

 `myTrack.spaceMapping` contains a mapping from space ID to the index number for the space.

-`myTrack.pawnIndices` contains information about which space each pawn is placed on.
-The data is on the form `{pawnId: spaceIndex, ...}`.

-`myTrack.pawnPaths` contains information about the which path each pawn is moving according to.
-The data is on the form `{pawnId: [spaceObject1, spaceObject2, ...], ...}`.
-The included spaces represent the planned future steps for the pawn – neither the current space nor already passed spaces are included.
-The property is only present on tracks using grid movement.

 `myTrack.grid` and `myTrack.heuristic` contains computed information about connections between spaces.
 Unless you know what you're doing you want to leave these untouched.
 They are only present on tracks using grid movement.